|This is Chapter 8 from the Copywriting for Social Media Guide.|

 Standing out from the crowd is not an easy thing to do.
 That’s why getting creative with your caption and writing in a unique way is so important.
 This is the only way you can grab your reader’s attention.

 Find that specific thing that differentiates you from the rest and use it to your advantage.
+You can also use Photoshop Instagram actions to make the visuals that accompany your captions stand out.

 6. Be Fun